Sunday, February 12, 2023

 This is the OS kernel path where all the drivers (input / tty / Bluetooth / GPU/ PCI ..... ) will be located

-What is Swap memory? and What is the purpose of Swap memory?
+What is Swap memory? and what is the purpose of Swap memory?

 • Swap space (virtual memory) is a designated area on a hard drive that is used as an extension of physical memory (RAM).